demirantay/notebook/syllabus-compsci.md

 - [ ] Web Sockets
 - [ ] GraphQL
 - [ ] Graph Databases
+- [ ] Finish the databases section at the top
 - [ ] Finish the theorotical section at the top. (compilers ..etc.)

 ### Packet #2